catid/snowshoe/README.md

 I appreciate suggestions and criticism from Mike Hamburg on an early version of the software.

-Kris <somecretin at gmail> reported GCC build issues that turned out to be important fixes, and I am thankful for their input.
+Kris (somecretin at gmail) reported GCC build issues that turned out to be important fixes, and I am thankful for the input.